 (3) Evidence of writing ability.
 Ph.D. applicants are required to provide evidence of their writing ability by sending a writing sample (master's thesis, academic paper from a graduate course, a journal article, or any other writing which the applicant believes can be used to judge writing ability) directly to the Curriculum and Instruction Graduate Program Office.

 (4) Three letters that include appraisal of academic competence.
 Ph.D. applicants are required to have three letters of reference assessing their academic and professional competence.
 Letters of reference written for teachers ordinarily include an evaluation of their professional competence, and the department does consider that information.
 However, the department needs letters that also give a knowledgeable appraisal of the applicant's academic competence.
 A student's former professors are usually best able to provide this, so the department prefers letters from them.
-Printed letters of recommendation may be sent directly to the Curriculum and Instruction Graduate Program Office, but persons writing recommendations may find it faster and more convenient to submit their recommendations electronically.
-Requests to have letters of recommendation submitted electronically are made as part of the online application for admission.
+Printed letters of recommendation may be sent directly to the Curriculum and Instruction Graduate Program Office, but persons writing recommendations may find it faster and more convenient to submit their recommendations electronically through the online application.

 (5) Statement of reasons for doctoral study.
 Each Ph.D. applicant is required to submit a detailed statement of reasons for doctoral study.
 The statement should indicate the applicant's primary area of interest, professional objectives, career goals, and why the applicant is interested in pursuing a research degree in the Department of Curriculum and Instruction.
 This information is used to gauge the appropriateness of the applicant's program goals in relation to the department's mission and to identify prospective advisors whose research interests match those of the applicant.
-If an applicant's statement fails to persuade a faculty member to serve as the graduate advisor, the applicant will be refused admission; it is therefore important that this statement be detailed, well-written, and matched to specific areas of graduate specialization that are available in the department.
-These areas of study are listed on the School of Education website at Graduate Program: Areas of Study.
+If an applicant's statement fails to persuade a faculty member to serve as the graduate advisor, the applicant will be refused admission; it is therefore important that this statement be detailed, well-written, and matched to specific areas of study that are available in the department.
 If an applicant would like for a particular professor to serve as graduate advisor, the applicant should identify the desired advisor in the statement of reasons for graduate study.

 (6) Resume or curriculum vitae (cv).

 In accord with Graduate School policy, applicants whose native language is not English or whose undergraduate instruction was not in English must provide official scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or the Michigan English Language Assessment Battery (MELAB).
-An admitted applicant whose paper-based TOEFL score is below 580, internet-based TOEFL (iBT) score is below 92, IELTS score is below 7, or MELAB score is below 82 must take an English assessment test upon arrival.
+An admitted applicant whose internet-based TOEFL (iBT) score is below 92, IELTS score is below 7, or MELAB score is below 82 must take an English assessment test upon arrival.
 They must then register for any English as a Second Language (ESL) courses that are recommended.

 A professional background in education (typically, as a certified teacher) is a prerequisite for most graduate areas of study in the Department of Curriculum and Instruction.
 Applicants to certain areas of study within the department are sometimes admitted without teacher certification, but they are nevertheless required to have taken at least 12 credits in professional education courses.
 Equivalent courses taught outside a school of education are permissible, so long as an express focus on professional education is judged by the graduate program chair to be evident.
 At least 6 credits must be in foundations of education (e.g., educational anthropology, educational sociology, history of education, human development, human learning, philosophy of education).
 Applicants lacking this background may be admitted with deficiencies.
 They will then be required to take a specified number of credits in the areas of deficiency, in addition to the course work ordinarily required in the graduate program.
-Although courses taken to remove deficiencies might also be part of a program that leads to initial teacher certification, students who take them to remove deficiencies should not expect to gain initial teacher certification by taking the remaining courses of a teacher-certification program while still a graduate student.
 Courses taken to remove deficiencies should be chosen in consultation with the graduate advisor, and each of these courses must be taken for a letter grade (not pass/fail).
 These courses may be carried concurrently with regular graduate courses; but, being additional requirements, they do not count toward requirements of the graduate program.

 Feedback, questions or accessibility issues: comments